 At Krasno, Krasno & Onwudinjo, we understand that police officers, just like any other worker in the state, can sustain work-related injuries in a variety of situations, including work in the office, on patrol, in training and a number of other duties.
-However, some duties require officers to risk their personal safety or their lives every day.
+However, some duties require officers to risk their personal and mental safety or their lives every day.
 Dangerous activities and regular duties are often covered by Heart and Lung benefits or Injured on Duty (IOD) benefits, but in certain situations, these claims can be denied or workers’ compensation benefits might provide better recovery.

 The Right Compensation For Your Situation

 Initial claims are often denied or benefits are not provided in full.
 Police officers can choose to pursue the compensation that provides them the coverage necessary for their particular injury and circumstances.
 A serious injury can significantly alter your career or even disable you to an extent that you can no longer work.

 Aside from obtaining a physical injury on the job, police offers have been noted to have increasing cases of mental illnesses.
 Stress being the leading cause of these cases.
 A recent study has concluded that the stress police officers experience on the job can result in lack of sleep, cancer, and numerous diseases.